cantugabriela/Crowdfunding-Trends/README.md

   * We need to analyze a variety of crowdsourcing companies to draw more significant insights.

-### Other Possibilities and Considerations
+### Considerations

   * It would be interesting to analyze the projects by the duration of conversion using the date created conversion and date ended conversion.
 Maybe there is a trend to see what separates the duration of successful and unsuccessful projects.
   * If we could analyze the data by states, we could see trends in which states have Kickstarters with the highest rates of success and which ones have the lowest rate of success.
-  * I would like to see more information on the “successful” state.
+  * We need more information on the “successful” state.
 Just because a campaign reached its goal and delivered the products and services can we take it a step further and find out how many are successful in the long run.
 More importantly how many of the “successful” campaigns became profitable and established companies.